 Note that condition (2) distinguishes this model from common notions of analog quantum computation, as it may require a degree of control not always available to analog quantum simulators.
+This model is slightly unorthodox, but similar settings have been considered in Refs.
+[30,31].

-Despite being mostly analog, the above model of computation is even capable of BQP-complete quantum computations [26].
+Despite being mostly analog, the above model of computation is capable of BQP-complete quantum computations even without condition (2) [32].
+However, this model [even without condition (2)] is not necessarily feasible in the near term because the form of the Hamiltonian is quite general.
 We introduce a weaker model where the 2-local Hamiltonian H must also be commuting, which means that all Pauli terms must commute with each other.